ahamilton144/CALFEWS/README.md

-# Designing resilient water infrastructure partnerships with multiobjective intelligent search
+**Note: This is a fork associated with the paper below.
+If you are interested in using the CALFEWS model more generally, please refer to the original repository, https://github.com/hbz5000/CALFEWS.**

-This "MORDM_experiment_paper1" branch of the repository contains code and data for the following paper:
+This "MORDM_experiment_paper1" branch of the fork contains code and data for the following paper:

 Hamilton, A.L., Reed, P.M., Gupta, R.S., Zeff, H.B., & G.W.
 Characklis.
 (2024).
 Resilient water infrastructure
 partnerships in institutionally complex systems face challenging supply and financial risk tradeoffs. *Accepted to Nature Communications*.